Mershon Center Programming Competition

 1. Standard coversheet including a 100-word abstract (available below).

-3. Itemized budget (available below in coversheet).
+3. Itemized budget (available below).
 Please explain if additional funding will cover essential expenses.
 If a speaker should receive more than the standard honorarium, explain the justification.

-Applications will be reviewed by a multidisciplinary faculty committee, and applicants will receive general feedback on both successful and unsuccessful applications.
-Applicants will be notified of the result by May 5.
-Funds will be available for a full academic year with any extension to be approved on an as-needed basis.
+Applications will be reviewed by a multidisciplinary faculty committee, and applicants are invited to request feedback on both successful and unsuccessful applications.
+Applicants will be notified of the result by November 1.
+Funds will be available for a full academic year, beginning in May 2024, with any extension to be approved on an as-needed basis.
 (Unused funds will be swept unless there are special circumstances for an exception.)
-Event dates must be approved by the Mershon Center in coordination with the rest of the year schedule.
+Event dates must be approved by the Mershon Center in coordination with the rest of the schedule.

 Criteria for evaluation include